Power semiconductor device

-A power semiconductor device is a semiconductor device used as a switch or rectifier in power electronics (for example in a switch-mode power supply).
+A power semiconductor device is a semiconductor device used as a switch or rectifier in power electronics (for example in a switched-mode power supply).
 Such a device is also called a power device or, when used in an integrated circuit, a power IC.

 A power semiconductor device is usually used in "commutation mode" (i.e., it is either on or off), and therefore has a design optimized for such usage; it should usually not be used in linear operation.
 Linear power circuits are widespread as voltage regulators, audio amplifiers, and radio frequency amplifiers.